 This is what hyper-personalization enables you to do.
 And it’s built into the DirecTech Labs artificial intelligence (AI) platform.

 Hyperpersonalization helps you understand and send targeted messages to the segments of distributors and customers in your company.
 You may find that several of your segments are so similar that they’ll be motivated by the same messages, though not necessarily at the same time in their lifecycle.
 But at least, just breaking out your messaging into several tiers across your organization can do wonders for your results.

 For example, you might send one message for your top-tier distributors as well as two lower tiers who aspire to get there.
 You could send another message to those who are at varying stages of building a business.
 A third message could address your Staceys.
 And a fourth could invite your longtime customers to refer friends for other rewards outside of cash and promotions.

 Not everything you try will work, of course.
 But with the right management philosophies and tracking metrics in place, you’ll learn and evolve rapidly.

-At DirecTech Labs, our AI Distro analyzes customer and field behavior, segmenting all of your people on a daily basis.
+At DirecTech Labs, AI Distro® analyzes customer and field behavior, segmenting all of your people on a daily basis.
 Distro sends hyper-personalized alerts that motivate the right people into actions they can feel confident in taking.
 Today we focus on keeping people active longer.
 Marketing teams use Distro’s insights to create more targeted email campaigns.
 Sales teams use these insights to rethink how, when, and what sorts of promotions to run.
 You’ll motivate everyone appropriately for their level, without overwhelming your newcomers or boring your go-getters.
 Take a closer look at how DirecTech Labs works.

 We have a lot more to share about how you can address your retention problem.
 It’s probably easier if you read our eBook: How Direct Selling Can Use AI to Solve The Age-Old Retention Problem